Cley next the Sea: Geography

+St Margaret's Church

+Cley next the Sea's parish church is dedicated to Saint Margaret of Antioch and is located on Cley Green.
+St Margaret's dates from the 14th century and has been Grade I listed since 1960.

+St Margaret's was built at the expense of the mercantile de Vaux family and was built by the mason, William de Ramsey, though the construction was halted during the Black Death.
+The church boasts several carved roundels, an elaborate Medieval font as well as a damaged set of royal arms from the reign of Queen Anne.

 Cley Marshes

 The marshes around Cley are internationally important for their populations of rare breeding and visiting birds.
 Cley Marshes bird reserve has been in the care of the Norfolk Wildlife Trust since 1926, making it the oldest county Wildlife Trust reserve in Britain.
 Among resident breeding birds are avocet, bearded tit, bittern, marsh harrier and spoonbill.
 Winter visitors include brent goose, Eurasian wigeon, pintail and many species of wading birds.
-Cley, like neighbouring Salthouse is ideally situated at the apex of the North Norfolk coast as a staging ground for passage migrants, vagrants and rarities of all kinds.
+Cley, like neighbouring Salthouse, is ideally situated at the apex of the North Norfolk coast as a staging ground for passage migrants, vagrants and rarities of all kinds.
 A new eco-friendly visitor centre opened in 2007 containing a café, shop, viewing areas (including viewing from a camera on the reserve), exhibition area, interpretation and toilets.
 The view from the visitor centre across the marsh to the sea is breathtaking.
 Cley Marshes is the home of the Bird Information Service, publishers of Birding World.
 The shingle bank holds large numbers of yellow horned poppy.

 Sea defences

 The salt and fresh water marshes used to be very well protected.
 However the cost of replenishing the shingle spit grew too much for the village to sustain.
-Once the repairing stopped, it became easier for waves to get through; in 1953 a large storm, measured at 5.12 m above ordnance datum (see North Sea flood of 1953) hit the North Norfolk coast and the shingle ridge was mostly destroyed.
+Once the repairing stopped, it became easier for waves to get through; in 1953 a large storm, measured at 5.12 m above ordnance datum hit the North Norfolk coast and the shingle ridge was mostly destroyed.
 A further storm surge in 1978 measured 4.19 m above ordnance datum and the protection measures confined flooding to the marshes and A149 coast road.
 The North Norfolk Shoreline Management Plan introduced by the Environment Agency has proposed a number of strategies in the light of continual erosion and predicted rising sea levels caused by global warming: these include Advance the line, Hold the line, Managed retreat and Do nothing.
 Even after extensive public consultation there is widespread local concern that the marshes will be lost to the North Sea.